kyma-project/kyma/README.md

 Install Kyma locally or on a cluster.
 See the [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

 > **NOTE:** Make sure to install the latest Kyma version and keep it up to date by [upgrading Kyma](https://kyma-project.io/docs/#installation-upgrade-kyma).
-Please be aware we do not provide support or patch releases for Kyma versions older than the three latest ones.
-(For example, if the latest version is 1.24, only 1.24, 1.23, and 1.22 will be supported.)
+Be aware that we do not provide support or patch releases for Kyma versions older than the three latest ones (for example, if the latest version is 1.24, only 1.24, 1.23, and 1.22 will be supported.)

 ## Usage